Effects of Excessive Drug Use on the Brain

 In their publication on the science behind drugs and the brain, the NIDA discusses the dangers of drug use on our brains.
 In particular, drugs disrupt the ways our neurons communicate with each other, causing neurotransmitters to be activated abnormally.
 One of the dangers is the way drug use affects the parts of our brain that help us to function daily.
 Without getting too technical, drug use affects the parts of our brain that motivate us to make healthy choices, manage stress, and control our rational or cognitive functions.

 Studies have been able to show these changes in the brain.
 Brain imaging from individuals suffering from SUD indicates changes in the areas of the brains mentioned.
 For example, they were able to see a physical change in the parts of the brain responsible for our judgment and critical thinking or behavioral control.
-This physical change causes an almost adverse effect that rewires our decisions, actions, and even parts of who we are.
+This physical change rewires the brain, affecting our decisions, actions, and even parts of who we are.
 However, with treatment, you can finally live a life free of active addiction and slowly return to the person you once were.

 Seeking Treatment for Drug Addiction